nsftx/java-bootcamp-2019/module-6/homework.md

   * String name - the name of the movie
   * int rating - the rating of the movie (from 1 to 10)
 * Create getter methods for all member variables
-* Create a contructor that takes three parameters and initializes a new Movie object
+* Create a constructor that takes three parameters and initializes a new Movie object

 ## 2. MovieController
 * Create a new rest controller class for resource Movie called MovieController,